PyAvrOCD installation & configuration

 mv tools/* ~/.local/bin

-The avr-gdb debugger has version 16.3, which is relatively recent, and has been compiled for your architecture with only a minimal amount of references to dynamic libraries.
-It is up to you to decide whether you want to use this version or the one that is already installed on your system.
+The avr-gdb debugger has version 17.1, which is relatively recent, and has been compiled for your architecture with only a minimal amount of references to dynamic libraries.
+It is strongly advised to use this version since it contains a few patches.

 Since the binaries were generated on very recent versions of the respective operating systems, it can happen that the binary is not compatible with your operating system.
 In this case, use one of the methods below.